vlandham/captain_z/out/captain_z.md

 Most were floating out in the open waters, in a loose formation.
 A few were docking near the center of town.
 From where she stood, high up on the hill, Captain Z could barely make out pirate crews coming off these docked ships.
 They were coming into the city, and looked to be carrying swords, knives, and guns with them.

-Worse still, the towns guard and its fleet where no where to be seen.
-Something bad must have happened.
+Worse still, the towns guard and its fleet where no where to be seen. _Something bad must have happened,_ she thought.
 A force like that would not simply sleep through such an invasion.

+She thought back to the market chase and Walter's warning about the guards. _Perhaps the guards aren't guarding these people anymore,_ she considered.

 Captain Z could just make out Wind Drinker in the dark.
 It sat where she had docked, on the far end of of the harbor.
 From what she could see, none of the other pirates had tied up over there.
 At least not yet.